Skip to content

 How was the weekend?
 What are you up to this week?

-15 responses to “Going Green”
+15 thoughts on “Going Green”

 This week is insane, but it'll be good.
 I've got to get some materials to you today — I thew out what I worked on over the weekend because it sucked.
 I have to make serious headway on the play — it's due in London at the end of the month.
 I have to scrub the pots and clean the plant beds. i have to keep up with student work.
 On Wednesday, I'm attending a luncheon/Nelly Bly lecture, and in the evening, I've been invited to dinner to meet local writers.
 Thursday, I'm in Boston all day with the flower show, and Friday, I have a six hour round-trip drive to pick up a friend who'll be here all next week.